-Under the guidance of Light House Studio mentors, YFA participants learn about filmmaking through classroom-based workshops.
-The Light House Studio team develops curriculum, works with teachers to schedule school visits, and leads lecture on different aspects of filmmaking, giving students the opportunity to learn from the experts at the only youth filmmaking studio in Virginia.
+Under the guidance of Light House Studio teaching artists, YFA participants learn about filmmaking through classroom-based workshops.
+The Light House Studio team develops curriculum, works with teachers to schedule school visits, and leads lectures on different aspects of filmmaking, giving students the opportunity to learn from the experts at the only youth filmmaking studio in Virginia.

-- Consider how to present your story: chronological order, through a narrator, and/or flashbacks?
+- Consider how to present the story so your audience will understand your film: will it be in chronological order, will there be a narrator, or will you show flashbacks?

-- Get creative with sets, costumes, sound, and/or special effects to enhance your film.
+- Get creative with sets, costumes, props, sound, and/or special effects to enhance your film

-- Work together to share ideas, film your story, and make edits.
+- Work together to share your ideas, script your story, film your adventure, and make your edits.

-- All films must be original works created by your team.
+- All films must be original works created by you and your team.